-Highway 80, which cuts across the bottom third of the district, the impacts of these new informational technology industries began to seep into the entire neighborhood's landscape.
+which cuts across the bottom third of the district, the new informational technology industries' impacts started seeping into the entire neighborhood's landscape.

-Spatial theorist Mark Wolfe notes that one factor making the South of Market attractive to these multimedia companies, among the district's "abundance of old [WWII-era] industrial structures," was its cultural identity as an "avant-garde district supportive of artists, alternative culture, and individual expression."322 The South of Market gay leather community and its residents who had concentrated in the district since the mid-1970s were a key part of the neighborhood's eccentric culture.
-By 1997, the Folsom Street Fair had become one of the district's largest tourist attractions, broadcasting this individualist, free-for-all mentality to all of its visitors.
-Rather than memorializing the diverse history of the district, as Valerio and Connell had intended it to, under two years of Paul Lester's leadership the Folsom Street Fair had grown into a stunning indication of where the neighborhood was headed.
+Spatial theorist Mark Wolfe notes that one factor making the South of Market attractive to these multimedia companies, among the district's "abundance of old [WWII-era] industrial structures," was its cultural identity as an "avant-garde district supportive of artists, alternative culture, and individual expression."322 The South of Market gay leather community and its residents, which had concentrated in the district since the mid-1970s, were a key part of the neighborhood's eccentric culture.
+By 1997, the Folsom Street Fair had become one of the district's most prominent tourist attractions, broadcasting this individualist, free-for-all mentality to its visitors.
+Rather than memorializing the diverse history of the district, as Valerio and Connell had intended it to, under two years of Paul Lester's leadership, the Folsom Street Fair had grown into a stunning indication of where the neighborhood was headed.
 Pleasure was suffocating place (and enjoying it too), implicating the Folsom Street Fair in the city's legacies of sexual tourism tied to rampant housing inequity and displacement.
-In many ways, the fair had become complicit in the same expulsive urban processes that Valerio had hoped it would interfere with.
-[Sources to come here.]
+In many ways, the fair had become complicit in the same expulsive urban processes that Valerio had hoped would interfere with.
 And City Hall was thankful it had.
-The sexual spectacle of 1997's "Indulge," prompted little police controversy or political backlash.
+The sexual spectacle of 1997's "Indulge" prompted little police controversy or political backlash.

 Instead, as public sex became the norm, the fair grew rapidly in terms of economic output.
-It broke all previous records that year, both in terms of attendance and earned revenue.
+It broke all previous records that year, both in attendance and earned revenue.
 With more than 400,000 people swarming in and out of the Miracle Mile, the gate fees Lester introduced nearly doubled the amount earned from visitor donations a year earlier.323 Chuck Roth, the treasurer of SMMILE, announced that the organization had taken away \$239,000 gross, an unprecedented amount.324